This post may contain affiliate links. Please see our disclosure here.

-See why Jim’s split level home sold for 80K over asking price.
-He opened up his kitchen, dining and living room walls and added vaulted ceilings which is very unique for a split level home.
+Click through this post, Jim’s split level home sold for 80K over asking price.
+Jim opened up his kitchen, dining and living room walls and added vaulted ceilings which is very unique for a split level home.

 Removing load bearing wall between kitchen and living room

 Once the partition walls in the kitchen were removed, it was time to tackle the load the bearing wall.

 We left the wall below (removed the sheetrock and left the 2×4 studs) as this is a load bearing wall.